A general multi-scale description of metastable adaptive motion across fitness valleys: Model and Main Results

-\begin{remark} Note that this definition is precisely in line with the definition of an asymptotic ESC if the error $\eps_K$ is chosen correctly.
-We pick $\eps_K=C/\ln K$ for a large enough $0<C<\infty$.
-The minimal necessary $C$ can be made precise using the prefactors of the population sizes in equilibrium, calculated in Lemma \ref{lem:equilibriumSize}.
+where we pick $\eps_K=C/\ln K$ for a large enough $0<C<\infty$.
+Then this definition is precisely in line with the definition of an asymptotic ESC. \begin{remark} The minimal necessary $C$ can be made precise using the prefactors of the population sizes in equilibrium, calculated in Lemma \ref{lem:equilibriumSize}.
 We refrain from doing so here as it is notationally very heavy and does not provide any deeper insight. \end{remark}

 Since the time $T^K_\ESC -T^K_\fix$ is of order $\ln K$, the asymptotics for $T^K_\fix$ translate to $T^K_\ESC$.
 Moreover, the transition probabilities from one ESC to another can be expressed in terms of the probabilities of traits $w\in V_\mut(\v)$ fixating in the population.
 For $\w\subset V$ we define